 AWS Policy Enforcement at Scale with Cloud Custodian

-On this episode of This is My Architecture, Kapil Thangavelu, Director of Engineering, at Capital One, explains their open-sourced rules engine for fleet management: Cloud Custodian.
-You'll see how Capital One uses this tool and a simple YAML-based DSL to eliminate the need to manage hundreds or thousands of scripts and policies, and offer "real-time" compliance and cost management at scale.
+On this episode of This is My Architecture, Kapil Thangavelu, director of engineering at Capital One, explains the company's open-sourced rules engine for fleet management: Cloud Custodian.
+Learn how Capital One uses this tool and a simple YAML-based DSL to eliminate the need to manage hundreds or thousands of scripts and policies and offer "real-time" compliance and cost management at scale.

 FROM OUTSIDE AWS